Albeoris/AtomRPG.NuclearEdition/README.md

 In battle, hold Alt (Highlight) to display the hit chance of the current weapon for each visible enemy.

+6. Fast traveling without a vehicle

+On world map, hold Alt (Highlight) to increase the movement speed.
+It will also increase hunger depending on the weight being carried.
+The speed depends on the stats.

+Speed increase factor: 1 + (0.3 * Str + 0.5 * End + 0.7 * Agi) / 5

+Hunger increase factor: 2 + Weight / MaxWeight

+Since we cannot control the characteristics of our partners, only the parameters of the main character are used.

 # Current loader

     string modsFolder = Path.GetFullPath("Mods");